Behaviour Policy

 • Ensure there is access to sensory equipment that support self-regulation;

-• Teach pupils to recognize that they are becoming dysregulated by labelling emotions and teach / redirect to an appropriate self-regulatory strategy (The Zones and Toolkits).
+• Teach pupils to recognise that they are becoming dysregulated by labelling emotions and teach / redirect to an appropriate self-regulatory strategy (The Zones and Toolkits).

 Understanding Self-Injurious Behaviour